 Tom Mendoza Presents

-Tom Mendoza Presents is a webinar series hosted by Tom Mendoza, former president and vice chairman, NetApp, current board director of UiPath, Varonis and Vast Data.
+Tom Mendoza Presents is a lecture series hosted by Tom Mendoza, former president and vice chairman, NetApp, current board director of Varonis and Vast Data.

 Join Tom as he interviews top business executives about their journey to success, what they learned along the way in forging great companies and their advice to students and professionals as they build their careers.